 More recently, I’ve started re-listening to The Fellowship of the Ring, and I’m enjoying the experience.
 I can’t help keeping my memories from the movies running alongside the text, noting what cot cut, or moved.
 Add in the amount of time that’s gone by since I’ve seen or read either, I’m a different person and am – in a sense – experiencing it again, not quite for the first time, but with a newer set of eyes (which makes almost no sense, seeings how the mileage on my peepers includes TWO changes of prescription).

 Now I’m not saying that you need to drop everything and go back and re-read, re-watch, re-play everything.
 It’s good for there to be a balance between the old and the new.
 There’s also Risk involved.
 Some things don’t age well and experiencing them now, may tarnish the memories you’ve got of them.

 I won’t go into detail, but the original Ghostbusters is a good example for me.

 So keep your eyes ahead for the next new and enjoyable thing (Wheel of Time season 2, anyone?) while leaving room in your pockets for some old and comfortable favorites as you go.

 Thanks for reading.
 Be safe out there.
 Be Excellent to Each other – and yourself.

-I’ll see you on Sunday.
+I’ll see you on Thursday.